No. 17 Buckeyes need late layup to beat Akron 67-66

 BIG PICTURE

 Ohio State: It was all the Buckeyes could do to survive unranked Akron.
-Liddell was the best player on the court, but others are going to have to contribute more if they hope to have consistent success.
+Liddell was the best player on the court, but others — particularly guards Meechie Johnson and Jamari Wheeler — are going to have to contribute more.
+Ohio State lost both starting guards from last season.

+“I just think it’s a work in-progress right now,” Holtmann said.
+“Meechie had some really good moments.
+Jamari is still figuring out what all our expectations are for him offensively.
+With a new backcourt and with some young pieces, we’re a work in progress.”

 UP NEXT